Hi. Thanks for visiting. My name is Mike Shanahan.

-The blog will mostly focus on the environment — particularly climate change and biodiversity loss — and how we communicate about these issues.
+The blog will focus on the environment — particularly climate change and biodiversity loss — and how we communicate about these issues.

-I got interested in these subjects before I went to university and then spent a few years tramping around rainforests in Sarawak (Malaysian Borneo) and on a volcanic island off Papua New Guinea for my doctorate at the University of Leeds.
+I got interested in these subjects before I went to university and then spent a few years working in rainforests in Sarawak (Malaysian Borneo) and on a volcanic island off Papua New Guinea for my doctorate at the University of Leeds.
 I was there to study the ecologically super-important fig trees (Ficus species) and the animals that eat their figs and disperse their seeds — hence the title of this blog (a banyan is a kind of fig tree).

 After I left Leeds I worked on environmental and human rights projects in Asia and Latin America for the Environmental Justice Foundation — this included work on pesticide poisoning in Cambodia, bear farming in Vietnam and mangrove deforestation in Ecuador.
 I then spent a couple of years as the news editor at SciDev.Net, and nearly eight years as the press officer for the International Institute for Environment and Development.
 I’m now a freelance writer and editor.

 You can find me on Twitter @shanahanmike or email me at mikeshanahan[at]yahoo.com